realm/SwiftLint/README.md

 Run `swiftlint` in the directory containing the Swift files to lint.
 Directories will be searched recursively.

-To specify a list of files when using `lint` or `autocorrect` (like the list of files modified by Xcode specified by the [`ExtraBuildPhase`](https://github.com/norio-nomura/ExtraBuildPhase) Xcode plugin, or modified files in the working tree based on `git ls-files -m`), you can do so by passing the option `--use-script-input-files` and setting the
+To specify a list of files when using `lint`, `autocorrect` or `analyze` (like the list of files modified by Xcode specified by the [`ExtraBuildPhase`](https://github.com/norio-nomura/ExtraBuildPhase) Xcode plugin, or modified files in the working tree based on `git ls-files -m`), you can do so by passing the option `--use-script-input-files` and setting the